Alisa-Shala/rick-morty-app/README.md

-# Rick & Morty Characters App - Internship Task for Pabau
+# Rick & Morty Characters App

 This is a **React.js** and **GraphQL**-based application that displays a list of characters from the **Rick & Morty** series.
 The data is fetched from the [Rick and Morty GraphQL API](https://rickandmortyapi.com/graphql).

-This project was developed as part of the **Software Engineer Internship Task for Pabau**.

 ---